-Step Action

-1. Lay the person flat

-Do not allow them to stand or walk

-If breathing is difficult, allow them to sit

-Be calm and reassuring

-Do not leave them alone

-Seek assistance from another staff member or reliable student to locate the student's adrenaline autoinjector or the school's general use autoinjector, and the student's Individual Anaphylaxis Management Plan, stored at the Austin School

-If the student's plan is not immediately available, or they appear to be experiencing a first time reaction, follow steps 2 to 5
+Step Action 1. • Lay the person flat • Do not allow them to stand or walk • If breathing is difficult, allow them to sit • Be calm and reassuring • Do not leave them alone • Seek assistance from another staff member or reliable student to locate the student's adrenaline autoinjector or the school's general use autoinjector, and the student's Individual Anaphylaxis Management Plan, stored in the staffroom or classroom. • If the student's plan is not immediately available, or they appear to be experiencing a first time reaction, follow steps 2 to 5 2.
+Administer an Adrenaline autoinjector or Adrenaline autoinjector Jr • Remove from plastic container • Form a fist around the Adrenaline autoinjector and pull off the blue safety release (cap) • Place orange end against the student's outer mid-thigh (with or without clothing) • Push down hard until a click is heard or felt and hold in place for 3 seconds • Remove Adrenaline autoinjector • Note the time the Adrenaline autoinjector is administered